60 credit hours

 - Choose one of the nation’s only Infant and Early Childhood Mental Health concentrations within a Master of Social Work program.

-- Work with and learn from internationally recognized faculty and practitioners, with extensive experience training mental health practitioners.
+- Work with and learn from internationally recognized faculty and practitioners, with extensive experience & mental health training.

-Students who are accepted to the MSW program with this concentration are eligible to receive generous scholarship funding as part of the Trauma-Focused Interprofessional Preparation grant, or Project Tip, from the U.S. Department of Education’s Office of Special Education Programs (OSEP):
+Students who are accepted to the MSW degree program with this child mental health concentration are eligible to receive generous scholarship funding as part of the Trauma-Focused Interprofessional Preparation grant, or Project Tip, from the U.S. Department of Education’s Office of Special Education Programs (OSEP):

 - Full or part-time students are eligible for up to 40% of tuition support which totals $25,582 over the course of the program.